All Episodes

 If you buy it at the price and you don't change your buying habit at that price, the price is going to stay there.

-And we still how many refineries are still offline?
+And we still, how many refineries are still offline?

 What do you think is going to happen?

-It's gonna happen anyway.
+It's going to happen anyway.

 Simply is going to happen.

-Uh you buy less of it, you use less of it, and a lot of people do that.
+You buy less of it, you use less of it.

-Bam ho, price is gonna come down.
+Bamo, price is going to come down.

 But that's not going to happen.

-Three dollars is going to be supported.
+And you watch, $3 is going to be supported.

-That was a huge percentage jump, of course.
+That was a huge percentage jump.

 You get used to what it costs.